bugcheck/smtp/README.md

 ###Intro
-  This is a SMTP client simple for sending E-MAIL text and attachment.
+  A SMTP client simple for sending E-MAIL text and attachment, written by pure C language.